 Traditional Treatment Options

-Conservative treatments for metatarsalgia would include losing weight, not engaging in high impact running and jumping exercises, and getting properly fitted footwear.
-Ice, anti-inflammatory medication, rest, orthotics, metatarsal pads, shock-absorbing insoles, and arch supports are often prescribed.
+Conservative treatments for metatarsalgia would include losing excess weight, not engaging in high impact running and jumping exercises, and getting properly fitted footwear.
+Health experts often prescribe ice, anti-inflammatory medication, rest, orthotics, metatarsal pads, shock-absorbing insoles, and arch supports as part of the healing process.
 Serious cases of metatarsalgia might be referred for steroid injections or surgery.6 Treatment of Morton’s neuroma also involves orthoses, changes in footwear, anti-inflammatory medication, and corticosteroid injections.7 As in the other two conditions, sesamoiditis is often treated with NSAIDs, rest, ice, wearing a cushioning pad, switching to low-heeled and comfortable shoes, and steroid injections.